Shah Farman

+Early life and education

+Farman was born in March 1965 in Badaber, a village located in the Peshawar District of Khyber Pakhtunkhwa, and he has earned his LLB from the Khyber Law College, University of Peshawar.

 Political career

-Farman is associated with Pakistan Tehreek-e-Insaf (PTI) at least since 1998.
+Farman has been associated with Pakistan Tehreek-e-Insaf (PTI) since at least 1998.

-He had been Member of the Khyber Pakhtunkhwa Assembly between 2013 and 2018.
+He had been a member of the Khyber Pakhtunkhwa Assembly from 2013 to 2018.
 He also served as the minister for public health engineering and information in Pervez Khattak cabinet.
 He was re-elected to the KPK Assembly as a candidate of PTI from Constituency PK-71 Peshawar-VI in 2018 Pakistani general election.
-He received 17,309 votes and defeated Sifat Ullah, a candidate of Pakistan Muslim League (N).
+He received 17,309 votes and defeated Sifat Ullah, a candidate of the Pakistan Muslim League (N).

 On 16 August 2018, he was nominated for the post of Governor of Khyber Pakhtunkhwa.
 On 4 September 2018, he resigned from his Khyber Pakhtunkhwa Assembly seat after casting his vote in the 2018 Pakistani presidential election.
 On 5 September 2018, Farman took oath as Governor of Khyber Pakthunkhwa.
 On 16 April 2022, his resignation as Khyber Pakhtunkhwa Governor was accepted by President Arif Alvi.